Last year I picked up a trio of cork-backed placemats for $1 each and they turned out to be the perfect beginning for a DIY chalkboard project.

 First I laid out a pattern, then hot glued them in place (sans chocolate-covered dried cranberries this time).

-I paired some white shimmery ribbon with the sparkly jewels and ta-da – this quick and easy repurposed project was done and ready to display the perfect DIY reminder.
+I paired some white shimmer ribbon with the sparkly jewels and ta-da – this quick and easy repurposed project was done and ready to display the perfect DIY reminder.

-No longer a stashed away corked backed placemat, this bedazzled chalkboard is sure to get way more use and attention than every before.
+No longer a stashed away corked backed placemat, this bedazzled chalkboard is sure to get way more use and attention than ever before.

 Many thanks to Rosana for her brilliant and creative idea!